CoalfireFederal/NetFrenzy/README.md

 ## Setup

-Requires the Neo4j [Graph Data Science Library](https://neo4j.com/download-center/#algorithms) downloaded and moved to `/var/lib/neo4j/plugins/` with the proper `neo4j:adm` ownership.
+Requires the Neo4j [Graph Data Science Library](https://neo4j.com/download-center/#algorithms) downloaded and moved to `/var/lib/neo4j/plugins/` with the proper user and group permissions.
 If you have run `setup.sh`, this has already been done.

 ## How to generate